awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.MySQL.md

 1. Download a SQL client that you can use to connect to the DB instance\.

    You can connect to an Amazon RDS MySQL DB instance by using tools like the MySQL command line utility\.
-For more information on using the MySQL client, go to [mysql \- The MySQL Command\-Line Client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) in the MySQL documentation\.
+For more information on using the MySQL client, go to [mysql \- the MySQL command\-line client](https://dev.mysql.com/doc/refman/8.0/en/mysql.html) in the MySQL documentation\.
 One GUI\-based application you can use to connect is MySQL Workbench\.
 For more information, go to the [ Download MySQL Workbench](http://dev.mysql.com/downloads/workbench/) page\.

 1. Connect to the a database on a MySQL DB instance\.
 For example, enter the following command at a command prompt on a client computer to connect to a database on a MySQL DB instance using the MySQL client\.
 Substitute the DNS name for your DB instance for *<endpoint>*, the master user name you used for *<mymasteruser>*, and provide the master password you used when prompted for a password\.